vertica/vertica-python/README.md

 PARAMETERS:
 - oid – The Vertica type OID to manage.
-- converter_func – The converter function to register for oid.
+- converter_func – The converter function to register for oid. <val, ctx> binary_transfer

 Each Vertica type OID is an integer representing a SQL type, you can look up OIDs in `vertica_python.datatypes`:
 ```